webonyx/graphql-php/docs/schema-definition.md

 ## Lazy loading of types

-When GraphQL needs to resolve a type by name, it will first initialize a mapping of names to types by walking over all your fields and arguments to resolve each type, then use that map to look up the type information for that name.
-For complex schemas this can become cumbersome, and there are a few best practices to minimize this kind of overhead:
+If your schema makes use of a large number of complex or dynamically-generated types, they can become a performance concern.
+There are a few best practices that can lessen their impact:

 1. Use a type loader.
-This will put you in a position to implement your own caching and lookup strategies, and GraphQL won't need to build the map of types.
+This will put you in a position to implement your own caching and lookup strategies, and GraphQL won't need to build to preload a map of all known types to do its work.

-2. Define all of your object **fields** as callbacks.
-When using a type loader, GraphQL won't access the **fields** property until it's needed.
+2. Define each type as a callable that returns a type, rather than an object instance.
+Then, the work on instantiating them will only happen as they are needed by each query.

-3. Define each type as a callable that returns a type, rather than an object instance.
+3. Define all of your object **fields** and **args* properties as callbacks.
+If you're already doing #2 then this isn't needed, but it's a quick and easy precaution.

-Type loading is very similar to PHP class loading, but keep in mind that the **typeLoader** must always return the same instance of a type.
-If you use a type registry you can not only ensure that types are properly managed as singletons, but also lazy-loaded for optimal performance:
+It is recommended to centralize this kind of work in a type loader.
+A typical example might look like the following:

 ```php
 use GraphQL\Type\Definition\Type;